antifasec/praxis/PROTESTS.md

 - [ ] SHOULD bring and wear sunscreen
 - [ ] SHOULD bring full first aid kit
 - [ ] SHOULD bring enough water for 1-2 others
-- [ ] SHOULD being one or more non lethal defense options
+- [ ] SHOULD bring one or more non lethal defense options
 - [ ] MAY bring a lethal defense option
   - [ ] SHOULD remain concealed